 U.S. Public Health Emergency Officially Extended

-The public health national emergency has officially been extended by the U.S. Department of Health and Human Services (HHS).
+The public health national emergency has officially been extended by the U.S. Department of Health and Human Services (HHS) through January 21, 2021.
 HHS must renew public health emergencies every 90 days.

 The Implication for Group Health Plans